State Seasonal Update NSW Summary

 Seasonal climate outlook

-The seasonal climate outlook is for an increased chance of above median rainfall for NSW in the July to September period.
+The seasonal climate outlook forecasts above median rainfall and warm temperatures as the more likely outcome for most of NSW in the February to April 2025 period.

-• The seasonal rainfall outlook indicates that there is 55% to 75% chance of above median rainfall for most of NSW for the July to September period.
+• The temperature outlook indicates that there is a moderate to high likelihood (55% to above 80% chance) of above median maximum temperatures across NSW during the February to April 2025 period.

 Support Services